isomerpages/pmo-carbonmarketcoop/_implementation-agreements/Singapore Carbon Credits Cooperation under Article 6 of the Paris Agreement.md

 programmes (e.g., Verra, Gold Standard, ART-TREES, America Carbon Registry, Global Carbon Council) will be used instead of setting up bilateral standards and methodologies.
- Authorised for all uses – All correspondingly adjusted carbon credits will be authorised for all uses, including countries’ NDC achievement and companies’ voluntary uses.
+*  **Authorised for all uses** – All correspondingly adjusted carbon credits will be authorised for all uses, including countries’ NDC achievement and companies’ voluntary uses.
 This will facilitate the flow of carbon finances from a wider pool of demand to scale up climate action and ambition, while fostering the growth of high-integrity carbon